Welcome to the website of the California Peace and Freedom Party’s 2016 campaign. Download our Workers’ Voter Guide here.

 Proposition 60 requires that actors in explicit sex scenes wear condoms on the job.
 This is about health and safety.
 Vote YES.

 Proposition 61 places a limit on the amount pharmaceutical companies can charge the State for prescription drugs.
+For more see this article.
 Vote YES.

 Proposition 62 abolishes the death penalty.
 We do not like the alternative, life without parole, and other onerous provisions of this proposition.
 But we can and must end the death penalty now, and counter the possibility of proposition 66 taking precedence by getting more votes.
+For more, see this article.
 Vote YES.

 Proposition 63 requires retailers to report anyone who purchases any ammunition to the Department of Justice.
 There is already a law prohibiting possession of large capacity magazine firearms.
 Vote NO.